anttisalonen/progbook/rst/cpu.rst

 .. image:: ../material/intro/not.png

-These gates are enough to build complex digital devices including computers.
+These gates are enough to build complex digital devices including computers (though several million of them may be necessary).

 Let's say we wanted to put together a circuit with the following truth table: